+County/Tribe: \\\\\

+Calendar Year: 2024

-County r/Tribe: Calendar Year:2023 calcula effort r Case N Child V Familie SPARC epartment recognizes that each county and tribe will have its own methodology for sting an hourly rate for child welfare case management staff, and integrating the extra required to support TSSF cases into its staffing plan.
-Line 3645B - Local Child Welfare Management Services should include only case management services provided by Local Velfare staff.
-Any costs reported on this line should be excluded from the Children and the Cost Pool SPARC lines 3301 and 3683.
-The costs should also not be reported on Clines 3561, 3681 and 9681.
-For more detailed information on these SPARC lines Addressers.
-545C - Case Management - Contracted Agency should include only case management es provided by Contracted staff. annual diting purposes, the Department requires participating TSSF counties and tribes to ly describe that methodology by responding to the following questions.
-Please retain entation to support these calculations and make available as needed.
-1. Indicate who will be providing case management services: ☐ Local CW Agency Staff ☐ Contracted Staff ☐ Both 2.
-Please provide the hourly rate (or range of rates) for: A. Local Child Welfare Case Management Services that will be used as the basis for reporting case management staffing costs on line 3645B \$/hour; (or) Between \$ and \$/hour.
-B. Contracted Agency that will be used as the basis for reporting case management staffing costs on line 3645C \$/hour; (or) Between \$ and \$/hour.
-3. 3.
-Briefly describe the methodology used to develop this case management rate.
-Is it based on the CLTS methodology using child welfare staff as the basis for rate calculation, or some other case management rate methodology?
-4. Are Agency Management, Support, and Overhead (AMSO) costs included in the case management hourly rate?
-If so, what percentage of the hourly rate is AMSO?
+The Department recognizes that each county and tribe will have its own methodology for calculating an hourly rate for child welfare case management staff, and integrating the extra effort required to support TSSF cases into its staffing plan.
+Line 3645B - Local Child Welfare Case Management Services should include only case management services provided by Local Child Welfare staff.
+Any costs reported on this line should be excluded from the Children and Families Cost Pool SPARC lines 3301 and 3683.
+The costs should also not be reported on SPARC lines 3561, 3681 and 9681.
+For more detailed information on these SPARC lines https://dcfsparc.wisconsin.gov/codes.

+Line 3645C - Case Management - Contracted Agency should include only case management services provided by Contracted staff.

+For auditing purposes, the Department requires participating TSSF counties and tribes to annually describe that methodology by responding to the following questions.
+Please retain documentation to support these calculations and make available as needed.

+1. Indicate who will be providing case management services:

+Local CW Agency Staff Contracted Staff Both

+Please provide the hourly rate (or range of rates) for: A. Local Child Welfare Case Management Services that will be used as the basis for reporting case management staffing costs on line 3645B

+\$\\\\/hour; (or) Between \$\\\\ and \$\\\\/hour.

+B. Contracted Agency that will be used as the basis for reporting case management staffing costs on line 3645C

+\$\\\\/hour; (or) Between \$\\\\ and \$\\\\/hour.

+- 3. Briefly describe the methodology used to develop this case management rate.
+Is it based on the CLTS methodology using child welfare staff as the basis for rate calculation, or some other case management rate methodology? - 4.
+Are Agency Management, Support, and Overhead (AMSO) costs included in the case management hourly rate? \\\\\ - If so, what percentage of the hourly rate is AMSO? \\\\\

 If you are allocating AMSO based on FTE, what is the estimated AMSO cost per FTE?

 How frequently are AMSO costs determined/re-calculated?